-To qualify for a short-term payment plan, you must owe less than $100,000 in combined tax, penalties and interest.
-You can only apply as an individual, not as a business.
-Business owners who are sole proprietors or independent contractors can apply as individuals to qualify.
+To qualify for a short-term payment plan that will allow you to defer tax payment to the IRS, you must owe less than $100,000 in combined tax, penalties and interest.
+In addition, you can only apply as an individual, not as a business.
+However, business owners who are sole proprietors or independent contractors can qualify by applying as individuals.

 Applying for Short-Term Payment Plans

-You can apply for a short-term payment plan online, by filling out a Form 9465 (Installment Agreement Request) or by calling 800-829-1040.
-If you have previously applied online for an Online Payment, Get Transcript or Identity Protection Payment Identification Number (IP PIN), you can log into the IRS portal with your existing user identification and password.
+You can apply for a short-term payment plan online by filling out Form 9465 (Installment Agreement Request) or by calling 800-829-1040.

-You will need to provide information to verify your identity, such as your Social Security number.
-You can pay by direct payments from a checking or savings account, by check, by money order or by debit or credit card.
+You will be prompted to create an account.
+You’ll need your photo identification and information to verify your identity, such as your Social Security number.
+You can pay directly from a checking or savings account, by check, by money order or by debit or credit card.

-If you need longer than a few months to pay your taxes, another IRS payment deferment option is long-term installment agreements.
-A standard installment agreement spreads your payments out over 72 months.
+If you need longer than a few months to pay your taxes, another IRS payment deferment option is a monthly long-term installment agreement.

 Set-Up, Interest and Penalty Fees

-A long-term installment agreement requires you to pay some set-up fees.
+To defer your income tax payment with a long-term installment agreement, you’ll need to pay some set-up fees.
 Fees are lowest if you opt to pay your installments through automatic direct debits from a bank account and if you apply online.
 Fees are higher if you opt to pay through other options, which include: